Industry

 //What are even constraints?

-To bridge this gap, we had to build and integrate custom features practically overnight.
+To bridge the gap, we had to build and integrate custom features.
+Practically overnight.

 My Role